 Part of the reason for that tension?
 The country as a whole continues to self segregate across race, income, and party lines.
 But it's not all bad on the race relations front.

 So what city is the most diverse in Alabama?
-According to the most Census data, Tarrant took the number one over all spot for diversity in Alabama.
+According to the most Census data, Irondale took the number one over all spot for diversity in Alabama.

 Read on below to see how we crunched the numbers and how your town ranked.
 To see where Alabama ranked as a state, we have a ranking of the most diverse states in Ameria.